 evaluate the individual faculty member in the areas of teaching, professional activity, and

 service.
-It must also include the following elements:

-.1 All tenured, tenure-track, renewable term appointments (lecturers and senior lecturers), and

-any other faculty on continuing multi-year contracts will be reviewed.
-Each faculty member will

-set a percentage weighting for each of the areas of evaluation according to the following limits:

-Teaching: 40 – 70%

-Professional Activity: 20 – 50%

-Service: 10 – 35%

-The annual total must add up to 100%.

-These weights will be communicated directly to the department chair via the Annual

-Performance Weighting Form (APWF, see Appendix A).
-The APWF should be turned in

-directly to the department Chair and should not be included with the FAAR or used with peer

-review if a department has a peer review process.
-The APWF will be submitted by September 1,

-92 UMW FACULTY HANDBOOK (2019)

-when August 16 is the start date of the contract period for that APWF review period.
-As

-appropriate and justified, any faculty member can request that his/her APWF be amended for

-that review period.
-All changes to the APWF must be approved by the department chair and the

-dean.
-Any modifications must be approved no later than May 15 of the review period.
-Chairs

-will submit their own APWF directly to the dean.

-Each chair will set a percentage weighting for each of the areas of evaluation according to the

-following limits:

-Teaching: 35 – 45%

-Professional Activity: 20 – 35%

-Service: 10 – 25%

-Chair Responsibilities: 20 – 30%

-Faculty members with special assignments (such as program directors) will set a percentage

-weighting for each of the areas of evaluation according to the following limits:

-Teaching: 35 – 45%

-Professional Activity: 20 – 35%

-Service: 10 – 25%

-Special Assignment: 10 – 30%

-.2 Each departmental faculty member, including the chair (see §6.2.1 - .3), will make available to fellow department members for peer review the Faculty Annual Activities Report (FAAR, see Appendix A), syllabi for all courses taught in the evaluation period, and other materials designated by the department, but excluding data from student course evaluations (see §6.5.1.4).
+.1 Each departmental faculty member, including the chair, will make available to fellow department members for peer review the Faculty Annual Activities Report (FAAR, see Appendix A), syllabi for all courses taught in the evaluation period, and other materials designated by the department, but excluding data from student course evaluations (see §6.5.1.4).

 These materials will help to ensure transparency of the review process and may be used for peer review if peer review is part of an approved department evaluation plan.

-.3 In accordance with the approved department evaluation procedures the chair will write an annual performance review (APR) for each faculty member that includes the assignment of the faculty member to one of the four levels (0 – 3) listed above in §6.1, determined according to the department's defined procedure.
-In addition to assigning an overall level, the APR should include individual numbers (0 – 3) indicating evaluation levels for teaching, professional activity, and service.
+.2 In accordance with the approved department evaluation procedures the chair will write an annual performance review (APR) for each faculty member that includes a rating, as listed above in §6.1, determined according to the department's defined procedure.
+The APR should include individual ratings indicating evaluation levels for teaching, professional activity, and service, and assign an overall merit level of satisfactory or unsatisfactory.
+This rating shall be thoroughly justified in the commentary and ratings for the aforementioned areas.
 In each instance, a copy of the review shall be provided to, reviewed with, and signed by the faculty member prior to the chair's consultation with the dean.
-Any changes made to the merit level assigned to a faculty member by the dean in accordance with §6.2.2.2 will be identified and appended to the faculty member’s APR.
+Any changes made to the performance ratings or merit level assigned to a faculty member by the dean in accordance with §6.2.2.2 will be identified and appended to the faculty member’s APR.